Skip to content

 Volcano hiking/climbing

-Virunga is a preferred destination not only for birding or mountain gorillas but also exhilarating Volcano hikes.
+Virunga is a preferred destination not only for birding or mountain gorillas but also for exhilarating Volcano hikes.
 The Park lies within the Virunga Area and this region features 8 Virunga Massifs.

 Virunga Volcano hiking